Shannon2004/MIPS_Assembler/README.md

 file-input simpler.
 Output for each instruction is calculated based on its type ie R,I,J type instructions.
 We use a for-loop to loop through the template.asm code and print the corresponding hexadecimal PC value and the output.
-In the end the PC is incremented by four.
+In the end the PC is incremented by to PC+4.